ITU-BDSA2025-GROUP4/Chirp/docs/report.md

 ## User activities

 The typical start for a user of Chirp! will be the root `/` page, the standard public timeline, displaying all posted Cheeps sorted by recency.
 Access to different pages are determined by the user's authentication.
-A non-authenticated user can access pages `/Account/Register` and `/Account/Login` directly from the public timeline, allowing for authentication.
+A non-authenticated user can access pages `/Account/Register` and `/Account/Login` directly from the public timeline, allowing for their authentication via OAuth.
+They are still able to see all posted cheeps, but are not able to reply nor follow.

+An authorized user will not see the Register and Login buttons, but will instead be able to post cheeps via the dedicated form, reply to cheeps and follow other authors.
+They will also be able to view their own timeline via the `My Timeline` button in the navigation bar.

 DELETE:
 Illustrate typical scenarios of a user journey through your Chirp! application.
 That is, start illustrating the first page that is presented to a non-authorized user, illustrate what a non-authorized user can do with your Chirp! application, and finally illustrate what a user can do after authentication.